Secrets to Getting What You Want (It’s All About Rhetoric)

 I happened to read this blog post

-, which uses the analogy of an orchestral conductor to make its point.
+about leadership, which uses the analogy of an orchestral conductor to make its point.
 Of course,

 whenever I find anything that mentions orchestral conducting, I send it